Sunspots are dark-colored spots that can develop on areas of sun-exposed skin. Despite their appearance, sunspots are benign and not a sign of cancer.

 Hydroquinone is a popular medicinal treatment for sunspots.
 However, the

 Hydroquinone works as a skin-lightening treatment by blocking the effect of tyrosinase.
-People can purchase 2% hydroquinone creams over the counter.
-Higher strengths of hydroquinone require a doctor’s prescription.
+Getting hydroquinone creams requires a doctor’s prescription.

 People who use hydroquinone may experience the following side effects: